IPL 2019: Patchy CSK banking on home advantage to outwit MI in Qualifier 1

 Match starts at 7.30 pm.

-Catch up on all the latest sports news and updates here.
+Catch up on all the latest T20 news and updates here.
 Also download the new mid-day Android and iOS apps to get latest updates